 The Indiana State Department of Health Great Reasons Not to Idle brochure [PDF] provides for more reasons to turn your car off.

 Diesel exhaust from idling school buses poses a health risk to both drivers and students.
 As idling buses wait for students at schools, they emit exhaust fumes which concentrate at ground level and which can enter both passenger compartments of the buses and school classrooms through ventilation systems.
 Numerous scientific studies indicate that exposure to diesel exhaust can cause lung damage, respiratory problems, premature death, and lung cancer.
-Although everyone can be affected by diesel exhaust, children are more susceptible to these health problems because their respiratory systems are not fully developed.
+Although everyone can be affected by diesel exhaust, children are more susceptible to these health problems because they breathe faster than adults and their respiratory systems are still developing.